-2018 Kia Optima
+2018 Kia Optima Review, Ratings, Specs, Prices, and Photos

 - We’d like better fuel economy

-The 2018 Kia Optima returns with a new sportier trim and wide-ranging flexibility for a compelling price
+The 2018 Kia Optima returns with a new sportier trim and wide-ranging flexibility for a compelling price.

-The 2018 Kia Optima represents what we like best in mid-size sedans: good features, handsome styling, admirable safety, and compelling value.
-Yeah, we don’t know what’s not to like either.
+The 2018 Kia Optima plays to its base.
+It improves on all the things that we liked from last year—sharp-ish looks, great safety, and tremendous value—but it's still a sedan after all.

-This year, Kia added a sportier trim level to the Optima and made standard some common-sense safety features that boost its already impressive official scores.
+This year's sportier trim and common-sense safety features that help it ace our safety test may get lost on buyers who are racing toward crossovers.
+Slow down and look at sedans like the Optima, we'd say.

-The 2018 Kia Optima earns a 7.4 on our overall scale, which reflects our high opinion of its safety performance (it’s one of the few cars to ace our scale), and its overall style.
+The 2018 Kia Optima earns a 7.3 on our overall scale, which reflects our high opinion of its safety and style.
 Its performance and comfort are the only places for improvement, but it’s worth noting that the Optima is still above average in both respects.
 (Read more about how we rate cars.)

 Take a walk around a Kia lot and you’re likely to find the usual suspects for the Optima—a budget-friendly Optima LX that starts at $23,395, including destination, all the way to the fully loaded Optima SX for $31,395.